 To better prepare your body for action, Trojian says, do a dynamic warm-up — exercises that focus on technique, range of motion and speed of movement, and that replicate the movements you plan to do during your workout.

 “Holding stretches [static stretching] is not helpful before a workout, and there’s evidence that it may even be harmful,” says Trojian.
 Dynamic movements, on the other hand, have been shown to prevent injury, increase power output and improve vertical jump.
 In other words, save the toe-touches and quad stretches for postworkout when your muscles are already good and warm.
-(For more, see “Stretch and Reach: The Unexaggerated Truth About Stretching” in the June 2008 archives.)
+(For more, see “Stretch and Reach: The Unexaggerated Truth About Stretching”.)